-Seven years on from its official launch at Oakworth station by Mr Richard Mervyn (son of ‘Old Gentleman’ actor William Mervyn), the third edition of our acclaimed book on the making of The Railway Children film is now on sales in Haworth Station shop.
+The making of the film The Railway Children is a story in itself and the third edition of our acclaimed book on the making of The Railway Children film is on sale in Haworth Station shop.

 The first edition was published to coincide with the film’s 40th anniversary celebrations, the 2nd in 2012 and now the third in 2015.
 The book describes the making of the film as seen through the eyes of the railway volunteers who were actually involved over forty years ago.
 It includes over 100 colour and B&W photographs, many of which have never been published before, showing the railway, actors and crew during the making of the film.
 It also gives information on the filming, behind-the-scenes gossip and trivia, personal recollections of railway staff and much more.